-Emily Trieber, a first-year student at the Roger Williams University School of Law in Bristol, Rhode Island, told the Times that after the school offered her a scholarship, she successfully negotiated to lower her tuition further, as many of her classmates have.
+As a result, law schools are in fierce competition for the best applicants—a fact that some prospective students are using to their advantage.
+In 2014, Emily Trieber, then a first-year student at Roger Williams University School of Law in Bristol, Rhode Island, told the Times that after the school offered her a scholarship, she successfully negotiated to lower her tuition further, as many classmates had done.
 “It doesn’t hurt to ask,” she explained.

-As in any business negotiation, your primary source of power will be your best alternative to a negotiated agreement, or BATNA—your ability to walk away from a deal that doesn’t meet your needs in favor of one that does.
-For law school applicants, that might mean applying to several schools and, if all goes well, negotiating issues such as tuition and financial aid with each one of them.
+In most negotiations, your primary source of power is typically your BATNA.
+When you have a strong BATNA, you will feel comfortable walking away from a deal that doesn’t meet your needs in favor of one that does.
+For law school applicants admitted to several schools, that might mean negotiating issues such as tuition and financial aid with each school and then taking the best deal.

-When negotiation is not the norm, it becomes particularly important to assess not only your own BATNA but also your target’s.
-For example, a law school applicant should easily be able to find statistics on enrollment, tuition trends, and LSAT data for the schools he’s considering.
-Such research would help him identify whether a school is, indeed, struggling to maintain its prestige, in which case it may be open to negotiation, or whether it is holding strong, in which case it may not.
+When negotiation is not the norm, it’s particularly important for your BATNA strategy to include an assessment of your counterpart’s BATNA in addition to your own.
+Law school applicants, for instance, might look up statistics on enrollment, tuition trends, and test scores for the schools they’re considering.
+Such BATNA analysis can help identify whether a school is struggling to maintain its prestige, in which case it may be open to negotiation, or holding strong, in which case it may not.

-In business negotiations, you should be able to get a clearer sense of your negotiating leverage with a particular party by researching relevant economic indicators, checking media reports, and asking around your network.
+In business negotiations, you can gain a clearer sense of your negotiating leverage by researching relevant economic indicators, checking media reports, and consulting your network.

-Rather than opening with strong demands, begin by presenting your well-researched case that a better deal is warranted, whether due to changing economic conditions, increased competition, or whatever the reason may be.
-In addition, lay out any evidence you have that negotiation is becoming increasingly common in this realm.
+Rather than opening a negotiation with strong demands, present your well-researched case that a better agreement is warranted, whether due to changing economic conditions, increased competition, or whatever the reason may be.
+In addition, lay out any evidence you have that negotiation is becoming common in this realm.

 You might also increase the other party’s willingness to negotiate by asking questions.
-For example, you could ask him to confirm whether your research is accurate: “My understanding is that the availability of cheaper parts is driving down costs in your industry; is that correct?”
-Because your counterpart may be unprepared to negotiate, express your willingness to discuss details after giving him time to get ready.
+For example, you could try to confirm whether your research is accurate: “My understanding is that the availability of cheaper parts is driving down costs in your industry; is that correct?”
+Because counterparts may be unprepared to negotiate, express your willingness to discuss details after giving them time to get ready.

-In this case, stress the assets you bring to the table, and don’t be afraid to refer to your BATNA.
-A top-notch law school candidate, for example, could remind her contact in the admissions office of her qualifications and mention the other schools she’s considering.
-If she has a good offer in hand, she might ask the school if it could improve on the offer or,
+Stress the assets you bring to the table, and refer to your BATNA.
+Top law-school candidates, for example, could remind admissions officers of their qualifications and mention other schools they’re considering.
+If they have a good offer in hand, they might ask a school to improve on it or to match it.

 In addition, look for carrots you might dangle to lessen your counterpart’s resistance to negotiation.
-Think in particular about perks that would be easy for you to give and that the other party might value, such as introductions to influential members of your network.
+Think about perks you could easily give that the other party might value, such as introductions to influential members of your network.

 When Negotiation Isn’t Worth Your Time

-In their book Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond (Harvard Business School, 2007), Harvard Business School professors Deepak Malhotra and Max H. Bazerman present several situations in which you might sensibly choose not to negotiate.
-Here are four of them:
+Just as spotting negotiating opportunities is a key skill, so is recognizing when to pass on negotiating.
+In their book, Negotiation Genius: How to Overcome Obstacles and Achieve Brilliant Results at the Bargaining Table and Beyond, Harvard Business School professors Deepak Malhotra and Max H. Bazerman present situations in which you might sensibly choose not to negotiate, such as:

-4. When negotiation is culturally inappropriate.
-In our own culture, we tend to know when it’s appropriate to negotiate a better deal (at a car dealership, at an antiques market) and when it’s not (at the grocery store, at a coffee shop).
-When we visit those in other cultures, we often violate their norms for negotiation.
+3. When negotiation is culturally inappropriate.
+In our own culture, we tend to know when it’s appropriate to negotiate (at a car dealership, at an antiques market) and when it’s not (at the grocery store, at a coffee shop).
+But when in other cultures, we often unintentionally violate norms for negotiation.
 Before negotiating with someone from another culture, research the relevant norms so you won’t cause offense.